About remarketing setup

 To use remarketing lists for search ads, choose "Search Network only - All features" as your campaign type when you create your campaign.
 If you have a "Search Network only - Standard" or "Search Network with Display Select - Standard," campaign, you won't be able to add remarketing lists to your campaign.

 Add the remarketing tag to your website or app

-To start using remarketing, add the remarketing tag snippets to the pages of your website or to your mobile app.
+To start using remarketing, add the remarketing global site tag and event snippets to the pages of your website or to your mobile app.

-The remarketing tag snippets are small blocks of code that you get when you set up the AdWords tag in Audience sources.
+The remarketing global site tag and event snippets are small blocks of code that you get when you set up the tag in Audience sources.
 When you have the snippets, you can then add them to your site or mobile app.

 Getting started with remarketing lists